esosaoh/kubewarden-docs/docs/tutorials/writing-policies/typescript/01-intro-typescript.md

 - **Single-threaded execution**: No support for Web Workers or multi-threading
 - **STDOUT restrictions**: Writing to STDOUT will break your policy - use STDERR for logging instead

-Despite these limitations, Javy provides sufficient capabilities for writing effective Kubewarden validation policies through the host capabilities system.
+Despite these limitations, Javy provides sufficient capabilities for writing effective Kubewarden validation policies through the hosts capabilities system.

 ## Tooling